 They don’t call it the Bay of Islands for nothing.
 With 144 islands in a sub-tropical region three hours north of Auckland, the Bay of Islands is favoured by boaties keen to cruise its turquoise waters.
 At 208 hectares, Urupukapuka is the largest of the group but it’s still largely undeveloped except for a few basic campsites, walking tracks and a single café (open in summer only).
 Take a ferry from the mainland and spend the day spotting native birds such as dotterel and kiwi or hire a kayak and explore the island’s pristine beaches.

 Kawau Island, near Auckland

-Reached by ferry from Sandspit, one hour north of Auckland, Kawau Island offers a glimpse into New Zealand’s colonial past.
+Reached by (newly refurbished) ferry from Sandspit, one hour north of Auckland, Kawau Island offers a glimpse into New Zealand’s colonial past.
 Visit a 19th-century mansion renovated by one of the country’s early statesmen Sir George Grey and its park-like gardens, including a collection of “exotic” plants.
 Grey also introduced wallabies to the island, which are now a pest.
 With no roads, many kilometres of bush-walking trails and an impressive range of native birds, as well as some premium accommodation, Kawau offers an easy escape from Auckland.

 Great Barrier Island, near Auckland